List of unproduced television projects based on Marvel Comics: Marvel Era

 In 2012-2013, Powerhouse Animation Studios pitched an idea for an animated Marvel series titled Marvel Era.
-The shorts series was to be made in time with Marvel's 75th anniversary and would have consisted of stand alone stories focusing on different Marvel characters in different eras with different animation styles.
-CEO Brad Graeber revealed that 14 concepts were pitched including, "A 40's Captain America d-day story in the style of Fleischer Studios, a Sub-Mariner U-boat story, a 60's X-Men story that featured a mutant who led a cult with his powers.
+The shorts series was to be made in time with Marvel's 75th anniversary and would have consisted of standalone stories focusing on different Marvel characters in different eras with different animation styles.
+CEO Brad Graeber revealed that 14 concepts were pitched including, "A 40's Captain America D-Day story in the style of Fleischer Studios, a Sub-Mariner U-boat story, a 60's X-Men story that featured a mutant who led a cult with his powers.
 There was also a very cinema 70's Luke Cage and Iron Fist, an 80's Punisher story that leaned into Scarface and Miami Vice, and a Deadpool story made based on cheesy 90's cartoons."
-The project was cancelled due to the then current shift in management at Marvel, following The Walt Disney Company's purchase.
+The project was cancelled due to the then-current shift in management at Marvel, following The Walt Disney Company's purchase.
 In 2021, Graeber revealed the animation test that was pitched to Marvel.